MIC-DKFZ/nnUNet/documentation/expected_epoch_times.md

 require any fancy hardware, just a well-balanced system.
 We recommend at least 32 GB of RAM, 6 CPU cores (12 threads), SSD storage (this can be SATA and does not have to be PCIe.
 DO NOT use an external SSD connected via USB!) and a 2080 ti GPU.
 If your system has multiple GPUs, the other components need to scale linearly with the number of GPUs.

+(important: A100 and V100 are very fast and need more CPU workers, set the environment variable `nnUNet_n_proc_DA=XX` to increase the number of data augmentation workers.
+Recommended: 24 for V100, 32 for A100.
+Datasets with many input modalities (BraTS: 4) require A LOT of CPU)

 # Benchmark Details
 To ensure your system is running as intended, we provide some benchmark numbers against which you can compare.
 Here